-If a student fails to notify an instructor before a clinical or lab absence - this includes if the student is tardy - is considered a No call/No show.
-The student will receive a U in arrival and a U in accountability.
+If a student fails to notify an instructor before a clinical or lab absence - this includes if the student is tardy - it is considered a No Call/No Show.
+The student will receive a U in arrival and a U in accountability for a No Call/No Show.
 There will be a remediation plan completed for the first occurrence at any point while the student is in the Nursing Program.